 Keep everything organized

 This matters more than you might think, Helling says.
 Lending agents, after all, are only human.
-If you show up at a mortgage meeting with slips of disorganized financial information sticking out of envelopes and overflowing from your briefcase, they may question your ability to pay back a loan in a timely manner.
+Suppose you show up at a mortgage meeting with slips of disorganized financial information sticking out of envelopes and overflowing from your briefcase.
+They may question your ability to pay back a loan in a timely manner.
 “Lenders have a lot of paperwork to get through, and giving them an organized list of income, expenses, and more will help expedite their approval process.
 Consider your documentation a road map of your finances,” Helling says.

 Why This Is Important